Icosider/SpringBootstrap/README.md

    * `@Repository` - reads / writes information(for example, from / to a file)
    * `@Controler` - controls requests
    * `@Configuration` - configuring our application
-   * `@Component` - well ...
+   * `@Component` - well...
 If all else fails, then use this annotation

 But in fact, you implement all this yourself, so you can mark the class as you like.